launeh/remove-drupal-code-injection/README.md

 # Remove Drupal code injection

-Had a client whose site got hit with a big code injection attack.
+Client's drupal site got hit with a big code injection attack.
 There were many hundreds of compromised files and no clean copy of the code anywhere.

 The injected code looked something like this: